 Daylesford, only 80 minutes from Melbourne, is a place of breathtaking scenery.
 Our beautiful region is rich in history and culture and for thousands of years, is where First Nations people have known and utilised the healing powers of this native flora and fauna and our world-renowned mineral springs.
 The village itself is an eclectic mix of cafes, quaint stores and galleries.
 Nearby villages of Hepburn, Kyneton, Trentham and Woodend speak of similar interesting vibrant communities.
 Country roads in between are peppered with farm gates, cellar doors and much more.

 A two-day stay will barely scratch the surface of what’s on offer in this vibrant region.

-Known since the time of the aborigines as a place of healing, the region boasts the largest number of natural mineral water springs in Australia and the largest concentration of holistic therapists in the southern hemisphere.
+Known as a place of healing, our region boasts the largest number of natural mineral water springs in Australia and the largest concentration of holistic therapists in the southern hemisphere.
+For thousands of years, First Nations people have known and utilised the healing powers of this native flora and fauna and our world-renowned mineral springs.
+The Dja Dja Wurrung People were part of established trade networks which allowed goods such as food and medicines to carry over substantial distances including the use of local plants like lomandra, saltbush, nardoo, cumbuji, wattle, red gum and chocolate lilies which still abound today.
 Whatever the latest in natural therapies, it is already here and probably being practiced by the very best.

 The village itself is surrounded by several thousand hectares of state forest.
 Walking tracks through the forest alongside rivers, lakes and waterfalls yield frequent encounters with an abundance of Australian animals including wallabies, wombats and koalas.